 In 1934, he left for China, where he spent time at the home of Teng Kuei before going to study painting and calligraphy in Japan.
-After her trip to the United States in 1945, Jeanne Bucher returned with several works of the American artist which she wished to show in Paris, but illness took her life in 1946.
-Ten years later, Jean-François Jaeger organized his first exhibition in Europe, with the cooperation of the Willard Gallery in New York.
-In 1951, the Whitney Museum in New York dedicated a solo exhibition to his work and at the invitation of Joseph Albers, Tobey spent 3 months as invited speaker ? at Yale University.
-In 1958, Tobey obtained the Grand Prize of painting of the Venice Biennale and the Museum of Decorative Arts of Paris dedicated, in 1961, its first retrospective accorded to an American artist.
-Until his death in 1976, he would travel unceasingly while his wok was presented by numerous prestigious institutions.
+Mark Tobey exhibited for the first time at the Marian Willard Gallery in 1944.
+The following year, in 1945 Jeanne Bucher traveled to the United States and encountered Mark Tobey and brought back to France some works by the American artist she intended to present in Paris.
+But illness took her life in 1946 and ten years later, Jean-François Jaeger organized the first exhibition of Mark Tobey in Europe, in collaboration with the Willard Gallery in New York.
+In 1951, the Whitney Museum in New York dedicated a solo exhibition to his work.
+Upon invitation of Joseph Albers, Tobey spent three months as invited speaker at Yale University.
+In 1958, Tobey obtained the Grand Prize of painting of the Venice Biennale and in 1961, the Museum of Decorative Arts of Paris dedicated, its first retrospective to an American artist.
+Until his death in 1976, Tobey would travel unceasingly while his work was presented by numerous prestigious institutions.